 Research is a must for any PPC campaign, but it’s particularly crucial when branching into new areas.
 The first piece of research you do will be into your new audience.
 Next, you’ll need to get to know your international competitors and what they’re doing to reach your clients.

 Are there specific offers, like multiple initial consultations for free, that seem common in your new region?
 Are there specific certifications, awards, or other seals of approval you need to add to your landing pages when making PPC ads for a new location?
+The secret to a solid marketing campaign for attorneys is a good criminal defense advertising plan to be part of their marketing arsenal.

 Your competitor research will also get you started on finding potential local keywords to rank for.
 Remember, people in different regions use different languages and queries to search.
 You’ll need to find the combinations of terms that are the most “clickable” and competitive for your audience.